Danielaca18/repo-template/README.md

     ```

 ## 💼 License
-This project is licensed under the [MIT](LICENSE) open-source license.
+This project is licensed under the [MIT License](LICENSE), which is a permissive open-source license that allows you to use, modify, and distribute the code for both commercial and non-commercial purposes.
+You can find the full text of the license in the [LICENSE](LICENSE) file.